CollectionBuilder/collectionbuilder-contentdm/docs/item-pages.md

 At the bottom of the item page a "Rights" box is automatically generated if either "rights" or "rightsstatement" field is in the metadata.
 The layout assumes that "rightsstatement" is a link only, e.g. most likely from rightsstatements.org or Creative Commons, a value such as "http://rightsstatements.org/vocab/NoC-US/1.0/".
+If your collection uses different field names for these values, either modify the field names in the metadata CSV, or edit the Rights box in the item layout.

 ## Browse buttons